duncanmwanik/MyMorningArduino/README.md

-# MyMorning Program
+# MyMorning
-The repo contains all the firmware codes for the project and instructions on how to load them to the hardware
+The repo contains all the firmware codes for the project and instructions on how to load them to the hardware.

 ## Requirements
 1) Download and setup the Arduino ide [here](https://www.arduino.cc/en/software) if you don't have it already installed for your machine.